pimpadev/lordflix/README.md

  - [HDD 3.5 4TB](https://amzn.to/3BNyQIr)
  - [3.5-inch HDD Enclosure](https://amzn.to/48aRshz)

+*Any unused raspberry you have at home along with any external hard drive lost in a drawer can work in this tutorial.*
 ## 💻 Software

 In this tutorial we will install the **Raspberry Pi OS Lite** *(headless)* version.
 In the following link you will find the installer needed to prepare the operating system in the micro sd.